markbmullins/Node-Notes-GraphQL/README.md

 # Node-Notes

-***
-In Progress: I am currently converting this repo from REST to GraphQL.
-***

 ## About

 A MERN markdown note taking app that is build on React, Express, Node and MongoDB.
-It uses a REST backend for CRUD operations on notes.
+It can handle CRUD operations with REST or GraphQL.

 It has three panels, a notes panel in which you can select or delete notes, or create new notes, an editing panel where you can edit the title and content of